compo-js/components/README.md

 ## Author

-The Compo.js library was built without looking back, which explains the lack of support in older browsers.
+The **CompoJS** library was built without looking back, which explains the lack of support in older browsers.
 Its purpose was to make application development simple and accessible to everyone, which would have been impossible without the use of modern Web technologies.

 - **[compojs.ru](http://www.compojs.ru)**